Celebrating New Year's Eve in Madrid and how we got it wrong by JetSettingFools.com

 New Year’s Eve Madrid is celebrated at home with family and friends.
 Visitors who make friends with a local family can secure an invite to the NYE in-home dinner (which we are fairly certain will taste better than our frozen pizza!).

-#3 Or Make New Year’s Dinner Reservations
+#3 Make Madrid New Year’s Dinner Reservations

 If you can’t score a personal invite or don’t have a kitchen, don’t fret.
-While there are not many Madrid restaurants open for NYE, guests can book a table at Platea for a Madrid New Year’s Eve Dinner.
+While there are not many Madrid restaurants open for NYE, there are a few options for a meal out.

 #4 Don’t Party Early